I bonked Annie with this inflatable lion too many times to count. Sorry Annie!

-I graduated in April of 2021 from Columbia Engineering, where I received my B.S. in Computer Science on the Vision, Graphics, Interaction, & Robotics track.
-I also minored in Sociology. 🎓📚
+I graduated in April of 2021 from Columbia Univeristy's engineering school, where I received my B.S. in Computer Science and Sociology.

 EcoReps saves over 100,000 pounds of waste from going to the landfill every year!
 Stacking fridges is hard, but made easier with friends 💚